Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 +39 Pizzeria

-+39 is the prefix for an international call to Italy, and it's a befitting name for one of the best casual Italian restaurants in Melbourne.
-Serving big Euro energy and even better pizza, there's enough variety on the menu here to appease everyone.
-This includes a lengthy list of antipasti, if you care to share.
-Italian festa vibes, guaranteed.
++39 is the international dialling code for Italy, and it’s a fitting name for one of Melbourne’s best casual Italian restaurants.
+Serving big Euro energy and even better pizza, the menu offers plenty of variety to keep everyone happy—especially with a generous list of antipasti perfect for sharing.
+With warm hospitality, bold flavours, and lively Italian festa vibes, this spot is always a good time.

 362 Little Bourke Street, Melbourne CBD